sympresso/object-press/README.md

 You can extend ObjectPress by creating an Extension.
 Extensions in ObjectPress implement the Sympresso\ObjectPress\ExtensionInterface which has three methods that you will need to implement.
-When you register an extension, all the methods on the class become methods available on the WordPress object.
+When you register an extension, all the methods on the class become methods available on the WordPress object and a public property will be dynamically added with the namesspace of your extension.

+The methods you will need to implementL

 **getExtensionNamespace** (string) - The unique namespace for your extension.